HunterCartier702/RHCSA-Home-Lab/README.md

 $ podman exec mydb grep mysql /etc/passwd # verify UID of 'mysql' user is '27'
 $ podman stop mydb;podman rm mydb

-# how you know what path and UID to use:
+# how you know what PATH and UID to use:
 # podman inspect <IMAGE>
 "User": "27"
 "HOME=/var/lib/mysql"